-Butterworth's Irish Tax Guide 2002/2003; Butterworth's U.K. Tax Guide 2002/2003.
+Butterworth's Irish Tax Guide 2004/2005; Butterworth's U.K. Tax Guide 2004/2005 Institution of Taxation Income Tax Taxes Consolidation Act 1997.

-Law 4508 Minor Dissertation
+Minor Dissertation LAW 4508

 Degree of Bachelor of Business and Legal Studies (European)

 IFBDF0012

 The Degree of Bachelor of Business and Legal Studies (European) is a four-year programme, the third level of which is spent abroad at a European university as an integral element in the degree programme.
 The year abroad will be spent at an approved university studying both law subjects and business subjects.
 Whilst all Level 2 BBLS students may apply to participate in this degree, it is important to stress that the number of students who can take part in the programme will be limited by the number of places available in any given year.